Buon Ma Thuot Dak Lak, Vietnam Travel Guide

 Choose street food stalls that seem clean and well-maintained.

-Opt for stalls with many customers, indicating fresh, popular food.
+Opt for stalls featuring a lot of customers, indicating fresh, popular food.

 Prioritize food cooked right in front of you for utmost freshness.